insilica/gdc-spark-gitbook/3_tumor_aggression/README.md

 3. Correlate the biological feature with each clinical endpoint
 4. Fuse the correlation values in 3 to form a single per feature tumor aggression metric

 The [cancer regulome](explorer.cancerregulome.org) uses per feature tumor aggression.
+The [supplemental document pg 39](http://www.nature.com/nature/journal/v487/n7407/extref/nature11252-s1.pdf) describes their approach, which we attempt to replicate.
 The cancer regulome correlates genetic features with 6 clinical outcomes.
 These correlations are then "fused" via [Fishers Combined Statistic](https://en.wikipedia.org/wiki/Fisher%27s_method).
 Note that clinical outcomes are highly correlated.
 The cancer regulome accounts for non-independence with more statistical methods.

 ## Pros and Cons